Introduction to plasmoRUtils

 description is returned in such cases.

-Accessing malaria.tools
+Accessing malaria.tools database.

 Some visualization functions have been developed to produce similar visualizations similar to what rendered by malaria.tools database but are publication ready.
 User can plot Condition Specific and Stage Specific expression of gene of interest in two organisms: Plasmodium falciparum and Plasmodium berghi.